 What are Microgreens?

-Their popularity continues today and with a constant demand, it one of the best crops for urban and small-scale farmers.
+Their popularity continues today and with constant demand, it one of the best crops for urban and small-scale farmers.
 As people seek more local and sustainable food sources, they are looking for creative ways to grow food.
 Some are growing food in vacant lots, warehouses, and even in the basements and backyards of urban homes.
-Most gardening methods that require a larger footprint include traditional gardening, hydroponics, aeroponics, aquaponics.
-Because growing microgreens require such minimal space and are easy to grow indoors, they have become a desirable option for urban farming on a budget.
+Most gardening methods that require a more substantial footprint include traditional gardening, hydroponics, aeroponics, aquaponics.
+Because growing microgreens need such minimal space and are easy to grow indoors, they have become a desirable option for urban farming on a budget.

 How much money can a Microgreens Farmer make?

-Microgreens farming business can make a fairly decent income within a minimal amount of space.
+Microgreens farming business can make a reasonably decent income within a minimal amount of space.
 A capable farmer can produce on average 20-25 crops per year.
 By placing the nursery trays vertically, four times as much can be prepared in the same space.
 Using a four-rack system, many growers are producing an average of 40 to 50 pounds of microgreens in a 60 square foot growing area per 2-week crop cycle.
+So when it’s all said and done, depending on the crop, you’re looking at a microgreens yield per square foot of around 1 pound.

 Let’s start with our materials costs: